bloominstituteoftechnology/webtesting-i-challenge/README.md

 ### When enhancement succeeds

-- The item's enhancement increases by 1.
+- The item's enhancement increases by 1.//this 2nd
-- If the item enhancement level is 20, the enhancement level is not changed.
+- If the item enhancement level is 20, the enhancement level is not changed. //this logic 1st
 - The durability of the item is not changed.

 ### When enhancement fails